Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

 We now discuss the dynamics of the scattering of the spin waves into the gyration (Eq.~\ref{ScatteringReaction}).
 For this we replace the spectrum analyzer by a single-shot oscilloscope [Fig.~\ref{Fig_Linear_Response}(a)] and analyze the transients of $V(t)$ after an abrupt application of the rf drive in the presence of a dc bias.
 A representative example of $V(t)$ is supplied in Fig.~\ref{FigDemodulation}: in the first ns, $V(t)$ almost only reflects the cross-talk due to the fast-rising rf field at $f_\mathrm{rf}$.
 Later, a smaller signal at the gyration frequency can be perceived as an added slower oscillation.
 To follow the population of the gyration and of the other modes, we performed a numeric I/Q demodulation of $V(t)$.
 The population $n_f$ of a mode at a given frequency $f$ scales with the modulus of the down-converted signal:

 where $\mathcal{F}_\textrm{low}$ is a delay-free low-pass filter of cut-off frequency $f_\textrm{g}$.
-This value enables the separate tracking of the populations responsible for the individual sidebands, while maintaining a time resolution of $ \pi / ( 2f_\textrm{g}) \approx3~\textrm{ns}$ \footnote{The imperfect selectivity of $\mathcal{F}_\textrm{low}$ in Eq.~\ref{IQmethod} leads to some spectral leakage of $n_\textrm{rf}$ into the estimation of the populations for the $|k|=1$ modes.
-This leakage affects $n_\textrm{SB}(t)$ only during the rise time $n_\textrm{rf}$ and can be compensated by systematically subtracting a fixed fraction of $\frac{d n_\textrm{rf}}{dt} $ from Eq.~\ref{IQmethod} when estimating $n_\textrm{SB}(t)$. }.
-This demodulation procedure degrades the time-resolution of the populations $n_f(t)$ compared to that of the raw data $V(t)$, as evident when looking at the rise time of the demodulated amplitude of the cross-talk-dominated signal at $f_\mathrm{rf}$ [Fig.~\ref{FigDemodulation}(c), black curve].
-Note that the filter $\mathcal{F}_\textrm{low}$ is delay-compensated, so as to maintain the time origin at $t=0$ after the demodulation despite the degradation of the time resolution.
+This value enables the separate tracking of the populations responsible for the individual sidebands, while maintaining a time resolution of $ \pi / ( 2f_\textrm{g}) \approx3~\textrm{ns}$ (see appendix A).
+This demodulation procedure degrades the time resolution of the populations $n_f(t)$ compared to that of the raw data $V(t)$, as evident when looking at the rise time of the demodulated amplitude of the cross-talk-dominated signal at $f_\mathrm{rf}$ [Fig.~\ref{FigDemodulation}(c), black curve](see appendix C for more details).

 We clearly observe that a delay is needed for the gyration to reach its steady state amplitude [see Fig.~\ref{FigDemodulation}(a)].
 We thus define the "incubation delay" $\tau_\textrm{g}$ of the gyration as the time required to reach within 3 dB of its average steady state value.
-This delay $\tau_\textrm{g}$ fluctuates stochastically from event to event and can occasionally be as short as 3 ns [Fig.~\ref{FigDemodulation}(d)].
-The gyration incubation delay diverges when reaching the border of the scattering region of the $\{P_\textrm{rf}, f_\textrm{rf}\}$ space, as earlier displayed in Fig.~\ref{Fig_Tongue}.
+This delay $\tau_\textrm{g}$ fluctuates stochastically and can occasionally be as short as 3 ns [Fig.~\ref{FigDemodulation}(d)].
+Although in oscilloscope measurements the limited acquisition time window prevents extracting the exact form of the divergence, we can state from spectrum analyser measurements that $\tau_\textrm{g}$ diverges (i.e. exceeds 10 s) when reaching the border of the scattering region of the $\{P_\textrm{rf}, f_\textrm{rf}\}$ space, as earlier displayed in Fig.~\ref{Fig_Tongue}.